LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W08-D0-OverviewAndAnnouncements.md

 ### Changes Since Mari's Videos Were Made

-- This week's lab, lab 7, was lab 6 when Mari made the video.
+- This week's lab, lab 7, was lab 6 when Mari made her videos.
+This is the last lab assignment for this term!

 ### Starting the Term Project